paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-089-congregate-housing-services.md

 #### Amendments
 1992—Subsec. (a).
 Pub.
 L. 102–550, § 605(c)(1), substituted “determined by the Secretary” for “beginning on November 28, 1990”.

 Subsec. (g)(1).
 Pub.
 L. 102–550, § 605(c)(2), added par.
 (1) and struck out former par.
-(1) which read as follows: “The term ‘demonstration period’ means the period beginning on November 28, 1990, and ending upon the termination date under subsection (a) of this section.”
+(1) which read as follows: “The term ‘demonstration period’ means the period beginning on November 28, 1990, and ending upon the termination date under subsection (a).”

 Subsec. (j).
 Pub.
 L. 102–550, § 605(a), amended subsec. (j) generally.
 Prior to amendment, subsec. (j) read as follows: “The Secretary may provide assistance under sections 1437f(b) and 1437f(o) of this title in connection with the demonstrations under this section, in an amount not to exceed $34,000,000 for fiscal year 1991, and $35,500,000 for fiscal year 1992, subject to the approval of sufficient amounts in appropriations Acts under [section 1437c of this title](./chapter-008-low-income-housing.md#section-1437c).”